Linear Drain Guide

 Type of Install

 One way to ensure proper drainage is to install the linear drain from wall-to-wall.
 The challenge of this installation is that it requires an exact dimension.
 Infinity Drain offers a solution to this issue with the Site Sizeable (S) Series, which allows for ”site sizing” the length of the drain by cutting the grate and channel to the exact finished wall- to-wall dimension.
-Infinity Drain’s FX, FF, & FT series can be custom fabricated for the exact desired length and outlet location.
+Infinity Drain’s [FX], [FF], [FT], [FCB] & [FCS] series can be custom fabricated for the exact desired length and outlet location.

 Against a Wall (Fig 3)

-Infinity Drain’s Fixed Flange (FF, bottom outlet and Side Outlet FT, horizontal or side outlet) Series are designed for flush against the wall installations.
+Infinity Drain’s Fixed Flange ([FF] & [FCS], bottom outlet and Side Outlet [FT], horizontal or side outlet) Series are designed for flush against the wall installations.
 These series are intended for use with liquid or fabric type waterproofing to tie into the wall board.
 They are available with a center outlet location and in set lengths of 24″, 32″, 36″, 42″, 48″, and 60″.
 Custom sizes and outlet locations are available.

-The (S) Site Sizeable and Fixed (FX) Series require a traditional clamping drain body for PVC Liner, Chloroloy, Lead Pan, Copper, Fiberglass, and Hot Mop type waterproofing.
-The diameter of the clamp down drain body creates a challenge for flush against the wall installations.
-If using these series Infinity Drain recommends three options to help properly achieve against the wall installations:
+The (S) Site Sizeable and Fixed (FX) Series require a traditional clamping drain body for PVC/Vinyl Liner, Rubber Liner, Lead Pan, Copper Pan, Fiberglass, and Hot Mop type waterproofing.
+The diameter of the traditional clamping floor drain body creates a challenge for flush against the wall installations.
+If using these series Infinity Drain recommends using our CDI 22, CDIH 22, CDA 22, or CDP 22.
+This drain body is specifically designed for against the wall installations.

 Curb or Curbless (Fig 3, 4, and 5)

-Deciding between a barrier threshold (curb) or barrier free (curbless) installation is critical when a linear drain is being considered.
+Deciding between a barrier threshold (curb) or barrier-free (curbless) installation is critical when a linear drain is being considered.
 Please consult a licensed professional when determining which installation is possible.
-Please see Barrier Free on next page for more information.
+For more information please visit our Barrier-free Drains page.

 Threshold Installation (Fig 4 and 5)

 For threshold installs, we recommend the drain run exactly wall-to-wall to block any water from leaving the shower or wet area.
-We do not recommend thinner or tile-in type drains for threshold installations due to the lack of channel width needed to sufficiently catch the water.
+We do not recommend linear drains less than 2” wide or Tile Insert Frame linear drains for threshold installations without a curb due to the lack of channel width needed to sufficiently catch the water.

 Installing a shower drain without a curb, barrier, or threshold creates a seamless look with easy accessibility to the wet area.
 To achieve an ideal installation, floor heights should be equal between the shower area (wet area), outside the shower (dry area), and next room.
-Specific conditions will determine what is involved.
-The FF and FT offer the lowest overall heights (1 1/16″ and 1 3/16″).
+View our barrier-free suitable drains.

 Variables to Consider